dpb85/RNAseq-Project/MasterNotes.md

 Though not indicated in the gene ontology enrichment analysis, several transmembrane transport genes were also present in the differentially expressed genes.
 This may suggest that in a nutrient-deprived environment, the organism has an increased pressure to scavenge its environment for any available resources.

 Results of this analysis show significant differential expression in genes due to thiamine presence and absence.
 The thirteen genes identified as differentially expressed shed light on some of the key components of vitamin metabolism in _C. albicans_.

-Questions:Add names of intermediate files but don't need to add them yoruself" -- which files? several timespathway came up, number genex expected, number in our list, fold enrichment, p val, my interpretation of it.
-Circle back to og goals